for-ashraf/To-Do-List/README.md

 - Linters

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:
+ - Run "npm start" command at terminal to browse the page.

 ### Prerequisites